SigVM/SigSolid/docs/layout-of-source-files.rst

 Trust in smart contract can be better established if their source code is available.
-Since making source code available always touches on legal problems with regards to copyright, the Solidity compiler encouranges the use of machine-readable `SPDX license identifiers <https://spdx.org>`_.
+Since making source code available always touches on legal problems with regards to copyright, the Solidity compiler encourages the use of machine-readable `SPDX license identifiers <https://spdx.org>`_.
 Every source file should start with a comment indicating its license: